vdatasci/Unix_Epoch_Counter/README.md

 ## Command-Line Examples:
 In the following examples, [unix_periods.py](https://github.com/vdatasci/Unix_Epoch_Counter/blob/master/unix_period.py) and [unix_counter.py](https://github.com/vdatasci/Unix_Epoch_Counter/blob/master/unix_counter.py) are stored in an USB thumb drive (F:).

-First we need to switch drives, then we can change the directory within the (F:) drive.
+To run the code, we need to switch drives and then change the directory within the (F:) drive.

 Example #1:
 ```cmd